cvvergara/OSGeoLive-doc/doc/overview/gdal_overview.rst

 * Command-line utilities for data translation, image warping, subsetting, and various other common tasks
 * Highly efficient raster data access, taking advantage of tiling and overviews
 * Support for large files - larger than 4GB
-* Library access from Python, Java, C#, Ruby, VB6 and Perl
+* Library access from Python, Java, and C#
-* Coordinate system engine built on PROJ.4 and OGC Well Known Text coordinate system descriptions
+* Coordinate system engine built on PROJ and OGC Well Known Text coordinate system descriptions

 Popular Supported Formats
 --------------------------------------------------------------------------------